-Warning: Compiling for the wrong EVM version can result in wrong, strange, or failing behavior.
+Warning: Compiling for the wrong EVM version can result in wrong, strange and failing behaviour.
 Please ensure, especially if running a private chain, that you use matching EVM versions.

-When compiling via the vyper CLI, you can specify the EVM version option using the --evm-version flag:
+When compiling via vyper, include the --evm-version flag:

 '''

 $ vyper --evm-version [VERSION]

 '''